mtrohman/heiswayi.github.io/_posts/2015-08-17-php-encryption-decryption-and-password-hashing.md

 ?>
 ```

-That's it!
-For more details about password hashing, I recommended you to read [this article](https://crackstation.net/hashing-security.htm).
-It's a really good article about salted password hashing.
+That is it how I do the data encryption, data decryption and secure implementation of password hashing in PHP.
+If you are keen to learn more about password hashing, I recommend you to read [this article](https://crackstation.net/hashing-security.htm).
+It is a really good article talking about salted password hashing.